-Learning a skill often results in being awkward or embarrassed.
+Learning a skill often results in feeling awkward or embarrassed.
 Who hasn’t fumbled while trying to understand how a new computer program works or attempting to try a complicated soufflé recipe?
-When it comes to RV camping, here’s a little RV tip to save you the same embarrassment this TravelingMom faced when on her first camping trip to an RV resort.
+When it comes to RV camping, here’s a little RV tip to save you the same embarrassment this TravelingMom faced on her first camping trip to an RV resort.

 It Was Our First-Ever RV Camping Trip

 Check in at the RV Campground

 Allan pulled our rig to the RV resort office with the prominently displayed “Check-In” sign.
 I strode confidently to the reservation desk, filled out the necessary forms, and paid for one of the RV sites.
 The friendly campground host ended our transaction by pointing out the window to an open RV campsite and saying, “Use the pull-through right there at #8.
 Have a great time!”
 I could tell it would be a great weekend.